- F. DEGREES

 Extension of Time for Academic Milestones for Doctoral Students

-Research doctoral students who undergo childbirth or coping with other serious parenting demands must be granted additional time to meet established deadlines for passing preliminary and/or Qualifying Examinations and completing their dissertations.
+Research doctoral students who experience substantial parenting responsibilities must be granted additional time to meet established deadlines for passing preliminary and/or Qualifying Examinations and/or completing their dissertations, and for calculating Normative Time for purposes of qualification for certain fellowships.

 In recognition of the physical demands of childbearing, a woman anticipating childbirth is entitled to receive an extension of up to one extra year for passing preliminary examinations and qualifying examinations, and an extension of up to one extra year toward Normative Time completion while in candidacy for the doctoral degree.
-Any graduate student experiencing other extraordinary parenting demands, such as the serious illness of a child, is entitled to receive an extension of up to six extra months for passing preliminary examinations and qualifying examinations, and an extension of up to six extra months toward Normative Time completion while in candidacy.
+Any graduate student experiencing other substantial parenting responsibilities is entitled to receive an extension of up to six extra months for passing preliminary examinations and qualifying examinations, and an extension of up to six extra months toward Normative Time completion while in candidacy.

 An extension (for the preliminary exam, qualifying exam, or pre- or post-candidacy Normative Time clock) is granted, regardless of whether or for how long the student was on withdrawal status.
-The provision to stop the pre-or post-candidacy Normative Time clocks may be invoked even if a student with substantial childcare responsibility does not take a formal leave (withdrawal) or have a modification of duties.
-Each request for extension must include a statement written by the student certifying that he/she has substantial responsibility for the care of the child or children; the request must be endorsed by the Head Graduate Advisor and should be submitted to the Graduate Degrees Office for processing.
+The provision to stop the pre- or post-candidacy Normative Time clocks may be invoked even if a student with substantial parenting responsibilities does not take a formal leave (withdrawal) or have a modification of duties.

 Total additional time granted by this policy cannot exceed two years, no matter how many children are involved.
-Academic units must acknowledge these extensions in their calculations of Normative Time for individual students both before and after advancement to candidacy.
+Academic units must acknowledge adjustments to their calculations of Normative Time for individual students both before and after advancement to candidacy.

 Employment and Financial Accommodations due to Pregnancy and Childbirth